-2.5 hours of wait, locked up in a capsule 50ft atop 350 tons of volatile liquid rocket fuel.
+2.5 hours of wait locked up in a capsule 50ft atop 350 tons of volatile liquid rocket fuel.
 Nothing to do but wait, Lt.
 Col. Faris maintains his composure at the point of stress.
-With him, and symbolic of an offering was a sample of Syrian wheat, and an ancient tablet with inscriptions to the oldest known alphabet.
+With him and symbolic of an offering, was a sample of Syrian wheat, and an ancient tablet with inscriptions to the oldest known alphabet.
 While waiting, his thoughts of family, friends, and Nation, build up.
 His fear for life, and burden of mission weighing on him.

-The silence brakes to the soft whispers of Fairuz singing through his headset, followed by a surprise of warm messages from his wife and family, singing and wishing him a safe trip.
+The silence brakes to the soft whispers of Fairuz singing through his headset, followed by a surprise of warm messages from his wife and family singing and wishing him a safe trip.
 A parting gift from mother Russian, a final boost of encouragement presented to the comrade.

-As the station flew over Arabia, Muhammed found himself with childish excitement, dazzled by the beauty of our home, he compares the sights to a visual warmth, similar to a mother's loving warmth.
+As the station flew over Arabia, Muhammed found himself with childish excitement, dazzled by the beauty of our home planet, he compares the sights to a visual warmth, similar to a mother's loving warmth.
 All maps merge into one, all nation appear as one, all people loved as one.
 No borders to separate, no differences to compare, nothing but one.

-Strapped to their seats, the decent was delayed for 3 hours, due to expected high winds at the landing zone.
+Strapped to their seats, the decent was delayed for 3 hours, due to reported high winds at the landing zone.
 Once the order was given, the docking hatch was locked and with the precision of 115.2sec of retrofire, the craft was directed and angled towards earth.

 At reentry, Faris recalls the mix of turbulent emotions that ran through him.
 The joy of a successful mission, the embrace of loved ones, contrasted with the perils of the journey and the fact he’s in a bubble of plasma reaching temperatures of 3,500ºc.

 They enter the atmosphere at a height of 400,000ft, beginning their 23 min descent to earth.
-Rough deceleration from the initial drogue chute, disrupts 8 min of radio silence due to plasma interference.
+Rough deceleration from the initial drogue chute disrupts 8 min of radio silence due to plasma interference.
 The primary chute is pulled with a tilt mechanism to help dissipate the heat gathered at reentry.